-- 8. Apply the Copy Rule to the second layer. - Make sure the second layer copy is active, select it in the Layer panel. - Highlight the copy rule object in the VDE panel. - Right-Click, then select the Insert Object to Layer: copy option, this inserts the Rule to the second layer and makes this layer as an optional layer in the PDF.
+- 8. Apply the Copy Rule to the second layer. - Make sure the second layer copy is active, select it in the Layer panel. - Highlight the copy rule object in the VDE panel. - Right-click, then select the Insert Object to Layer: copy option, this inserts the Rule to the second layer and makes this layer as an optional layer in the PDF.
 Likewise we can apply this rule to many layers. - 9.
 Save the document. - 10.
-Export the document as PDF, refer Export and print Session. - 11.
+Export the document as PDF.
+Refer to Export and Printing. - 11.
 Now in the PDF we can see the layers as optional content.